statds/ifods2024/static_info/venue.md

 title: Venue
 ---

 The event will be held at Renmin University of China, Beijing, China

-**Give flying/driving/walking directions here**

 + Airports:
 &emsp;&emsp;Beijing Capital International Airport (35km)
 &emsp;&emsp;Taxi takes about 1 hour;